nhselect/step1-training/content/user-guide/educator/03-staff-list/removing-delegates-from-your-staff-list/index.md

 ![](/img/em-3-14-Removing.jpg)

+5﻿. **Tick to confirm you** would like to remove

+\[﻿ADD IMAGE]

 > The Learner will be removed from your Staff list.
-You and the Learner **will not** receive an email confirming the removal.​
+You and the Learner **will not** receive an email confirming the removal.​ You can re-add them at any point.